lydiabower/blog/_posts/2017-03-16-meet-the-team-ashleigh-lydia.md

 Amelie.

 ## Favourite sport?
 Does skiing count?
 I did a season a few years ago but it got cut short as I was airlifted off the mountain twice in a month.
-I’m pretty slow on the slopes now but it’s still good fun.
+I’m pretty slow on the slopes now but I like the apres part.

 ## Favourite podcast?
 Woman's Hour.
-I’m not normally a Radio 4 kind of person but they cover so much interesting and relevant stuff.
+I’m not normally a Radio 4 kind of person but they cover so much relevant stuff.
 Oh and I loved My Dad Wrote A Porno when it was on.

 ## Best book you’ve read recently?
-We Are All Completely Beside Ourselves by Karen Joy Fowler was gripping.
+We Are All Completely Beside Ourselves by Karen Joy Fowler.

 _**Inspired by Ashleigh and Lydia's story?
 We're hiring!
 [Take a look at our vacancies](https://jobs.lever.co/trussle) - we'd love to hear from you.**_